 This page is a detailed guide how to calculate Relative Strength Index (RSI).
 You can see how the formulas work in Excel in the RSI Excel Calculator.
-The calculation is explained in detail in chapter 4 of the calculator’s PDF guide.
+The calculation is explained in detail in chapter 4 of the calculator’s guide.

 RSI Calculation Formula

 - RSI = 100 – 100 / ( 1 + RS )

 - RS = Relative Strength = AvgU / AvgD

 - AvgU = average of all up moves in the last N price bars